noord-hollandsarchief/image-compare/README.md

 This project provides the following features:
 - **Find exact duplicates** in a specified directory using a combined approach of file hashing and image hashing.
 - **Rank similar images** based on resolution and the number of unique colors.
-- **Link images to MaisFlexis** based on their accession number and inventory number, if possible.
+- **Link images to MaisFlexis record ID information** based on record ID and filename of images that are linked to MaisFlexis.
-- **Connect duplicate/similar images that are not linkable by accession and inventory number** through matching hash values between linked and non-linked images.